Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 Wildflowers and backside view of fossil Mountain

-A little more than halfway to Merlin Meadows campground you’ll pass by Red Deer Lakes campground.
-This is where I found the trail to get quite confusing.
-There are signs that lead to the Skoki Lodge, but you’re not going here so don’t follow these.
+A little more than halfway to Merlin Meadows campground you’ll pass by Red Deer Lakes campground and the trails around here can be a bit confusing.
+There are various trails and signs directing you to the Skoki Lodge, however unless you’re staying in the lodge, you’re not going this way.

 Merlin Meadows, Banff Skoki Loop